The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 The final part of this step requires the user to specify how the output files should be created.

-- Create excel output files per iteration and collect into zip file:
+- Create excel output files per iteration and collect them into a zip file:

 a.
-The column number from the source range which contains the file names
+The column number from the source range contains the file names

 b.
 The name of the output zip file

-- Create worksheets output per iteration and add into consolidated excel file
+- Create worksheets output per iteration and add it to the consolidated excel file

 b.
 The name of the output consolidated excel file.

-- Create excel output file and copy data from the calculated model into the output workbook
+- Create an Excel output file and copy data from the calculated model into the output workbook

 a.
-The column number from the source range which contains the file names
+The column number from the source range contains the file names

 b.
 The name of the output excel file.